rabbah/nimbella-cli/doc/README.md

 You need not specify all limits if you only wish to specify one or two.
 All three of these limits must be numbers and within the range permitted by the Nimbella cloud (use `nim info --limits` to see the allowed range).
 When not specified, Nimbella Cloud defaults are assumed.

+##### localBuild

+If `true`, specifies that any build done for this action must be local (even if `--remote-build` is specified).
+A request to build remotely will be ignored for this action.
+A project containing such an action cannot be deployed from the workbench unless the action is excluded through use of the `--exclude` or `--include` flags.
+It is illegal to set both this flag and the `remoteBuild` flag to `true`.

+##### remoteBuild

+If `true`, specifies that any build done for this action must be remote (regardless of whether `--remote-build` is specified).
+It is good to specify this for actions whose build will be incorrect unless done in the environment of the runtime container.
+It is illegal to set both this flag and the `localBuild` flag to `true`.

 #### Package modifiers allowed in project.yml